SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 \subsubsection{Performance Metrics}

-To answer RQ1, we determine the effectiveness of \aspectTool in detecting security vulnerabilities, compared to alternatives. \aspectTool and the baseline tools are binary classifiers for security, aiming to detect the presence or absence of vulnerabilities in the source code.
-Their primary output is a set of vulnerability locations, i.e., line numbers in the source code where vulnerabilities were detected.
-For each commit in our benchmark fixing a vulnerability $\vuln$, we consider \emph{the code in the revision before the commit} as vulnerable and \emph{the code in the revision after the commit} as secure.
-We use the vulnerability description and the code changes to manually identify the set $\truthBefore_{\vuln}$ of ground-truth vulnerability locations in the code before the commit, and the set $\truthAfter_{\vuln}$ of the corresponding locations after the commit.
-Then, each tool performs a static analysis of the source code, detecting the set $\detectBefore_{\vuln}$ of vulnerability locations before commit and $\detectAfter_{\vuln}$ after commit.
-For evaluation purposes, we consider only code locations that are either detected or in the ground-truth sets, excluding the vast majority of irrelevant locations from the analysis.
+To answer RQ1, we determine the effectiveness of \aspectTool and the baseline tools in detecting security vulnerabilities.
+Their primary output consists of vulnerability locations, i.e., line numbers in the source code where vulnerabilities were detected.
+For each commit fixing a vulnerability, we consider \emph{the code in the revision before the commit} as vulnerable and \emph{the code in the revision after the commit} as secure.
+We also use the vulnerability description and the code changes to manually identify the ground-truth vulnerability locations in the code before and after the commit.

 Since the code before commit is vulnerable, each detected ground-truth location is a \emph{true positive} (TP), while each undetected ground-truth location is a \emph{false negative} (FN).
 However, any other detected location is a \emph{false positive} (FP).
 Since the code after commit is secure, each detected location is also an FP, while each undetected ground-truth location is a \emph{true negative} (TN).
-We illustrate these categories in \Cref{fig:confusion_matrix} and we determine the \emph{confusion matrix} (i.e., the number of TPs, FNs, FPs, and TNs) for each vulnerability $\vuln$ as follows:

-This method (called \emph{strict locations} in the following) to determine the confusion matrix considers as correct the detections matching exactly the ground-truth locations we manually identified, but baseline tools may disagree on the exact location of the vulnerability while having correctly detected it and thus having brought attention to security issues in the source code.
-This stems from differences across tools in security policies, their assumptions and approximations.
-For instance, \pysa may report any line number in the dataflow between a source and a sink~\cite{PysaTutorial}, while we consider that the information flow policy is violated at the sink location.
+This method (called \emph{strict locations} in the following) considers detections correct that match exactly the ground-truth locations we manually identified, but baseline tools may disagree on the exact location of the vulnerability while still correctly detecting it and thus bringing attention to security issues in the source code.
+This stems from differences across tools in security policies, their assumptions, and approximations.
+For instance, \pysa may report any line number in the dataflow between a source and a sink~\cite{PysaTutorial}, whereas we consider the information flow policy to be violated at the sink location.